ligolang/ligo-mirror/vendors/LexerLib/README.md

 ```

 As it names indicates, it is called early in the semantic actions when
-it is clear that we do not want a rollback.
-The prefix of the lexing
+it is clear that we do not want a rollback, therefore we "synchronise"
+the logical state of `state` with that of the lexing buffer
+`lexbuf`.
+In other words, the prefix of the lexing buffer that has
-buffer that has been matched by the corresponding regular expression
-is committed to the state.
+been matched by the corresponding regular expression is committed to
+the state, as well as the current position in the source.

 Another method worth mentioning perhaps is `mk_newline`: